ilygatsika/ape_gto3d/README.md

 ## Credits

-Contributor: Susi Lethola (University of Helsinki)
+Contributor: Susi Lehtola (University of Helsinki)

 Support of the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement EMC2 No 810367).